Table of Contents

 the student must complete Mount Allison courses totaling at least 36 additional credits, beyond those required for the first degree.

-Students who wish to complete the requirements for two different Bachelor's degrees at the same time must apply to the appropriate Academic Dean for approval.
+Students who wish to complete the requirements for two different Bachelor's degrees concurrently may apply for approval by the Registrar (or direct delegate) after having achieved third year standing (54 credits) with at least one year of study at Mount Allison demonstrating strong academic ability.
 If approved, regulations 10.10.7a i, ii, and iii apply.

-Recipients of a first degree from Mount Allison earned with a Cumulative Grade Point Average of approximately 3.0 in all work, including repeated courses, undertaken beyond the first year at Mount Allison and in the intended Honours program, may apply to an Academic Dean to return as a candidate for an Honours Certificate.
-Application forms are available on the Registrar's Office web page.
+Recipients of a first degree from Mount Allison earned with a Cumulative Grade Point Average of approximately 3.0 in all work undertaken beyond the first year at Mount Allison and in the intended Honours program, may apply to an Academic Dean to return as a candidate for an Honours Certificate.
+Application forms are available on the Mount Allison University website.

 All prospective graduates must complete an Application for Graduation by the deadline indicated in the Calendar of Events (Section 2.2) for the academic year in which they intend to graduate.
-Application forms are available on the Registrar's Office web page.
+Application forms are available on the Mount Allison University website.

 Prospective degree and certificate candidates are responsible for completing degree requirements according to the regulations pertaining to their program.